nicoduj/ImageClassification/README.md

 I won't share the business case of this work, only the models that were used, and some scripts made to avaluate image Augmentation impact on those.

-Feel free to take those as a first steps, and improove them by tryning and error :see_no_evil: :hear_no_evil: :speak_no_evil:
+Feel free to take those as a first steps, and improove them by trying and error :see_no_evil: :hear_no_evil: :speak_no_evil:

 ## TensorFlow Environment installation